waiwera/waiwera/doc/user/setup_eos.rst

 |fields**:                      |"vapour_saturation"]                              |
 +-------------------------------+--------------------------------------------------+

 This is the simplest non-isothermal equation of state module, with only one mass component (water) but also including the energy component.
-Water may be in liquid, vapour or two-phase conditions, and may change between these states.
+Water may be in liquid, vapour or two-phase conditions, and may transition between these states.
 Primary variables are pressure and temperature for single-phase conditions but switch to pressure and vapour saturation under two-phase conditions.

 Fluid properties are calculated directly from the thermodynamic formulation for water (see :ref:`water_thermodynamics`).